A Call to Muslims: A Transcript of a Speech to the Scholars by Mawlānā Ilyās al-Kāndhalwī

 On the Validity of Backbiting in Hadith Criticism

-When we talk about a specific narrator being ʿādil (upright), isn’t it backbiting to label someone a liar or a sinner?
+Question: When we talk about a specific narrator being ʿādil (upright), isn’t it backbiting to label someone a liar or a sinner?
 How is this justified?
+Answer: In the name of Allah, the All Merciful, the Most Mercy-giving.
+The act of backbiting (ghībah) as it applies to speaking unfavorably of a person who is not present is… Continue reading On the Validity of Backbiting in Hadith Criticism

 Unfinished Notes on the Islamic Ethics of Childrearing

 Over the years, through classes, personal research, seminar preparation, and textbook development projects, various incomplete documents began to collect metaphorical dust on my hard-drive.
-In light of the fact that many of such writings were unfortunately left unfinished and I have no immediate intention to give them attention in the near future, I thought it would be in the interest of anyone who could benefit from the content itself or the goal behind the production of the content to post some samples of the unfinished works on this blog.
+In light of the fact that many of such writings were unfortunately left unfinished and I have no immediate intention to give them attention in the near future, I thought it would… Continue reading Unfinished Notes on the Islamic Ethics of Childrearing